What a Gut Doctor Eats in a Day for a Balanced Microbiome

 He bypasses the shredded cheese, crumbled feta, and meat at the salad bar, as he feels they take away from the health of the dish, and tops his salad with a simple and tasty combination of oil and balsamic vinegar.

-We think Dr. B would be a huge fan of our fiber-packed Kale Salad With Spiced Tofu and Chickpeas or our Minted Wild Rice & Barley Salad for a nutritious midday meal.
+We think Dr. B would be a huge fan of our fiber-packed Kale Salad With Spiced Tofu and Chickpeas for a nutritious midday meal.

 Snacks